 The Jakarta Enterprise Beans, Jakarta Servlet, application client, and Jakarta Connector specifications include the XML Schema definition of the associated module level deployment descriptors and component packaging architecture required to produce Jakarta EE modules.
-(The application client specification is found in CHApter of this document.)
+(The application client specification is found in Application Clients chapter of this document.)